Blosc/bcolz/doc/reference.rst

         'a' and 'b' are variable names to be taken from the calling function's frame.
 These variables may be scalars, carrays or NumPy arrays.
+      vm : string
+        The virtual machine to be used in computations.
+It can be 'numexpr' or 'python'.
+The default is to use 'numexpr' if it is installed. out_flavor : string
-      kwargs : list of parameters or dictionary
+        The flavor for the `out` object.
+It can be 'carray' or 'numpy'. kwargs : list of parameters or dictionary
         Any parameter supported by the carray constructor.